Experiences for the Beer Enthusiast!

 1. Monteith’s Brewery

 The West Coast knows a thing or two about drinking beer and Monteith’s Brewery in Greymouth is the place to discover the local flavours for yourself.
 A brewery tour will take you through the humble beginnings of now one of New Zealand’s favourite beer and cider brands.
 You’ll also get to see what goes on in a working brewery and even pour your own pint at the end.
+Find out more about Monteith’s Brewery on Viator and Tripadvisor.

 Location: Greymouth, West Coast, South Island